best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 Unit tests should cover realistic use cases for your function, such as:
 * boundary cases, like the highest and lowest expected input values
-* positive, negative, zero and missing value inputs
+* positive, negative, zero, and missing value inputs
 * examples that trigger errors that have been defined in your code

 When your function documentation describes the expected inputs to your function, there is less need to test unexpected cases.